Skip to main content

 Episode creation

 The raw input is saved as an episode, a snapshot of a conversation or data event.
-Episodes are the building blocks of your memory.
+Episodes are the building blocks of memory.

 2